-I fly from North Carolina to Orlando two to three times each year to visit Walt Disney World, and I almost never pay for airfare.
+I fly from North Carolina to Orlando two to three times each year to visit Walt Disney World, and I almost never pay for airfare on Southwest.

 How do I pull this off?
 I fly for (almost) free using points earned from a Southwest credit card.
 In this post, I’ll show you how to earn and redeem points so you can visit your favorite destination more often.